When am I eligible for exemption?

 - copy of health insurance policy;

-- social assistance recovery payments.
+- alimony and social assistance recovery payments paid.

-- parts I/IA and II/IB of the car registration papers;
+- car registration papers;

 - proof of the indispensability of the car;